gabyx/Githooks/README.md

 $ cli installer --clone-url "https://server.com/my-githooks-fork.git" --clone-branch "release"
 ```

+The installer always maintains a Githooks clone inside `<installDir>/release`  for its automatic update logic.
+The specified custom clone URL and branch will then be used for further updates in the above example (see [update machanics](#update-mechanics)).

 Because the installer **always** downloads the latest release (here from another URL/branch), it needs deploy settings
 to know where to get the binaries from.
 Either your fork has setup
 these settings in their Githooks release (you hopefully downloaded) already or you can specify them by using